-No student shall be required to submit to a survey, analysis, or evaluation that reveals information concerning:
+Families have rights under the PPRA where no student shall be required to participate in activities, or submit to a survey, analysis, or evaluation that reveals information concerning:

-- 0. Political affiliations or beliefs of the student or the student's parent; - 1.
-Mental or psychological problems of the student or the student's family; - 2.
-Sex behavior or attitudes;

-- 3. Illegal, anti-social, self-incriminating, or demeaning behavior; - 4.
-Critical appraisals of other individuals with whom respondents have close family relationships; - 5.
-Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - 6.
-Religious practices, affiliations, or beliefs of the student or student's parent; or - 7.
-Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program), without prior written consent of the parent or eligible student.
+- 1. Political affiliations or beliefs of the student or the student's parent; - 2.
+Mental or psychological problems of the student or the student's family; - 3.
+Sex behavior or attitudes; - 4.
+Illegal, anti-social, self-incriminating, or demeaning behavior; - 5.
+Critical appraisals of other individuals with whom respondents have close family relationships; - 6.
+Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - 7.
+Religious practices, affiliations, or beliefs of the student or student's parent; or - 8.
+Income (other than that required by law to determine eligibility for participation in a program or - for receiving financial assistance under such program), without prior written consent of the parent or eligible student.